 These courses are offered to complete one after another within one-semester consisting of eight (8) hours lecture and sixteen (16) hours laboratory/clinical per week and is worth twelve and a half (12.5) units of college credit.
 These courses are approved by the State Department of Health Services.

 Upon successful completion of the courses, a Shasta College certificate of completion is issued.
-Students are then eligible to apply for the state competency examination for certification.
-Information for the Department of Public Health can be found at:
+Students are then eligible to apply for the state competency examination.

 State of California Health and Human Services Agency